PriyanshuSharma23/calculator/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Calculator
+A very simple calculator but with modern looking UI

+Technologies used:
+1) React
+2) Tailwindcss

 ## Available Scripts